Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Detailed system design

 \subsection{Attack graph service}

 Attack and defense strategies often have to reason about vulnerabilities in networks.
 For example, an attack may want to target a specific host or get privileged access to an already infected host.
 Defenders too may want to proactively explore possible future attack steps.
 As seen in \secRef{sec:motivation}, existing tools only offer low-level methods for reasoning about potential targets in a network.
-To make it easier to reason about vulnerabilities, we design an attack graph service that decouples strategies and from their complex reasoning of vulnerabilities.
+To make it easier to reason about vulnerabilities, we design an attack graph service.

 To reduce the effort required to express attackers with sophisticated strategies, we revisit a classic but effective idea---attack graphs~\cite{ou2005mulval}.
 For example, if a strategy wants to infect a specific host on a network, it can query for potential infection methods from a service: